51 Companies With Lifetime Warranties: If It Breaks, They’ll Fix It

-Many of the company’s tools, including wrenches, hand tools, gardening and pruning tools, are eligible for replacement, free of charge, over the lifetime of the product.
+Many of the company’s tools, including wrenches, hammers, screwdrivers, ratchets and sockets, are eligible for replacement, free of charge, over the lifetime of the product.

 Just return the product that has failed to perform “for any reason” to a retail partner, no proof of purchase required, according to the company’s website.
 Other products must be under warranty to be repaired or replaced.
 This page provides a full breakdown of how Craftsman handles repairs and replacements.

 Osprey’s “All Mighty Guarantee” ensures that if you buy one of the company’s bags or backpacks, it’s guaranteed for life.

 The brand’s motto: Any reason, any product, any era.

 “Osprey will repair any damage or defect for any reason free of charge — whether it was purchased in 1974 or yesterday,” Osprey’s website says.

 “If we are unable to perform a functional repair on your pack, we will happily replace it.”

 If you buy a stuffed bear from Vermont Teddy Bear, it’s backed by the company’s lifetime warranty.